deployKF/website/content/guides/local-quickstart.md

         Currently, deployKF does NOT support `arm64` clusters like Apple Silicon.
         Furthermore, some core components don't work under rosetta emulation.
         Please use an `x86_64` machine or cloud-instance to run this quickstart.

+        If you use a cloud-instance, ensure it meets the minimum requirements.

     !!! step "Step 1 - Install Core Dependencies"